Location and Security Restriction Setup

 1. Step 1: Log in as an administrator or manager.

-2. Step 2: Under “Employees,” click the employee you wish to restrict.
+2. Step 2: Go to My Team and select the employee you want to restrict.

 3. Step 3: Under “location & security,” toggle “Enable device & browser authorization” on.